Ianifbraces/School/Leetcode/contest/README.md

-This is a place for compleated leetcode problems
+This is a place for compleated leetcode contests